Tianliqu18/AffineTango/README.md

 32-bit words, or a byte array per row.
 In Python the arbitrary-precision ints just work, which is why the reference implementation packs each row into a single int.

-## prior art (i.e. none of this is new)
+## related works (none of this is new)

-I went looking and the ingredients are all well established, they just live in three literatures that mostly don't cite each other.
+Background research for this project toldtn me that these rules are well established, they just live in three literatures that mostly don't cite each other.

 Tango is basically a Takuzu / Binairo variant, with pair clues added and runs of two